lighthouse-labs/student-image/readme.md

 # Local Testing

+- If you already have a vagrant box of the same name installed: `make clean`.
+You may need to shutdown running vagrants using the same image name
-- Build the image `make build vagrantfile`
+- Build the image `make build`
-- Start and run `vagrant up && vagrant ssh`
+- Start and run `make run`
 - Destroy our instance `vagrant destroy`
 - Clean up image (otherwise cached in vagrant/vbox)`make clean`